 Beginning in 2011, the USACE implemented a three year Interim Operations Plan (IOP) to adequately maintain the Federal Navigation Project through 2013, which placed material on Bogue Banks in Year 1 (2011).
 Material from the navigation channel was not placed on Bogue Banks during the remaining two years (2012 & 2013).
 The USACE is also in the later stages of developing a Dredged Material Management Plan (DMMP) addressing longer term dredging and disposal issues at the harbor that encapsulates a twenty year time horizon.
 The DMMP will be instituted for the following two decades (2013 - 2034) and will include an agreement with the County on future cost sharing nourishment plans to place material further on Bogue Banks instead of the nearshore disposal area.
 Material could potentially be placed westward of the Circle, all the way to the eastern edge of Pine Knoll Shores.
+However, there is a serious possibility that material may also be placed on Shackleford Banks.
 At best, it is expected that an average of 400,000 cy/yr (split over multiple projects every 3 years) would be placed from Fort Macon to the Circle and westward to Pine Knoll Shores.